ljsinclair/featurebase-docs/docs/tools/fbsql-examples/fbsql-loader-eg-home.md

 * Create a TOML configuration file for your data source
 * Run the fbsql `loader` command with the TOML configuration file

-The process results in data imported from the data source and saved to the target table.
-From there, the data can be queried.
+When the `loader` process is complete, content from the data source is imported to the target table ready to be queried.

 ## Before you begin